 Here’s the top shelf Brisbane openings we’re most looking forward to checking out before the year is out.

 Simon Gloftis, who you should know from Hellenika and SK Steak & Oyster, has announced he will be opening a third James Street eatery, this one just across the street from The Calile Hotel.
 Taking over the site where Chow House formerly resided, the new venue—dubbed Sunshine—will be much more relaxed than his other two, focusing on casual Mediterranean eats in a chilled environment.
-Designed as both a spot to grab-and-go a lunchtime salad or sit down and dine with a bottle of wine, Sunshine is still a fair way off, but we’ll have more details later this year.
+Designed as both a spot to grab-and-go a lunchtime salad or sit down and dine with a bottle of wine, Sunshine is still a fair way off, but we’ll have more details soon.
 In the meantime, you can stay tuned for updates here.

 Brass Tacks Bakery & Deli

 If you haven’t heard of The Pie Hole, you’re clearly not a pie lover—this pop-up bakery and pie delivery service bakes up epic crusted creations that will have you drooling on sight.
 And soon, they’ll be dishing up even more drool-worthy goodies when they open the doors on Brass Tacks Bakery & Deli Goods together with fellow Albion makers Lady Bouchon Cakes.
 We don’t have too many details for you just yet, but we do know that the new bakery and deli will be the place to score everything from baked goods and desserts to cheese, antipasto and charcuterie, as well as fresh sandwiches and salads.
 Though the exact location hasn’t been announced, we’re going to take a wild guess and say this newcomer will probably be landing at Craft’d Grounds, which is looking mighty close to being ready to open these days.
 Stay tuned for more details, or follow Brass Tacks for updates here.